 Let’s first take a look at what we call things since we will be using this terminology throughout this article.
 Our support team may also use this terminology when speaking with you.

-- The ShipWorks Hub – This is what we call the web component of ShipWorks for Warehouse.
+The ShipWorks Hub – This is what we call the web component of ShipWorks for Warehouse.
 You access it at hub.shipworks.com and is where you will manage all of your warehouses and order routing.

-- ShipWorks - The ShipWorks software.
+ShipWorks - The ShipWorks software.
 This is the software installed at each warehouse location.

-- Default warehouse – If no routing rules apply to an order, or if there is more than one order to which the order can be routed, the order is routed to the default warehouse.
+Default warehouse – If no routing rules apply to an order, or if there is more than one order to which the order can be routed, the order is routed to the default warehouse.

 Let’s take a close look at each.
-It is important to understand that the three types of routing are not exclusive, but rather, they work together to make sure that orders are routed correctly.
+It is important to understand that the above types of routing are not exclusive, but rather, they work together to make sure that orders are routed correctly.
 For example:

-- Did ChannelAdvisor tell ShipWorks to what warehouse to route the order?
+Did ChannelAdvisor tell ShipWorks to what warehouse to route the order?
 No? ….